 Four Counts of Intoxication Manslaughter in Fatal Crash

-A man has been arrested and is facing four counts of intoxication manslaughter for his involvement in an accident that killed two adults and two children.
+is facing four counts of intoxication manslaughter for his involvement in an accident that killed two adults and two children.

 According to authorities, Ronald Cooper, 68, was traveling westbound on Highway 105 near the Conroe Fire Station.
 Cooper was alongside another car by Roland Sedlmeier, 49.
 Also in the vehicle were Melinda Sedlmeier, 42; Harley Sedlmeier, 6; and Sofie Sedlmeier, 4.
 Cooper’s vehicle struck that of the Sedlmeier family, causing their car to spin out of control into eastbound traffic.
 The family’s vehicle was struck by an eastbound blue Jeep.